freshcells/graphql-rest-converter/README.md

 The `OAParam` is optional, every operation's variable declaration results in an API parameter.

-If the path defined in the operation's `OAQuery` directive contains a parameter matching the variable name, the variable will be mapped from the path parameter.
+If the path defined in the operation's `OAOperation` directive contains a parameter matching the variable name, the variable will be mapped from the path parameter.
-Otherwise, the variable will be mapped from a query parameter.
+Otherwise, the variable will be mapped from a `query` or `header` parameter.

 The arguments of the directive are described by the TS type: